 Having evaluated several opportunities, the group acquired the Palito Mine in 2001, forming the basis for Serabi.
 In 2002, Serabi purchased RTDM's historical Tapajós exploration database and negotiated access to RTDM's exploration drill core library, following RTDM's decision to withdraw from the Tapajós Province.

-In May 2005, Serabi's shares were admitted to trading on the AIM market of the London Stock Exchange and at the same time the subscription for the new shares that were placed with investors raised £6.9 million net of expenses.
+In May 2005, Serabi's shares were admitted to trading on the AIM market of the London Stock Exchange.

 Palito Mine Recent History